Audit Log

 • Use entity history before reversing an entry so you understand who created and edited it and why.

-• The hash chain means the log is tamper-evident — treat a chain-verification failure as a security signal, not a glitch.
+• The log is tamper-evident — treat a chain-verification failure as a security signal, not a glitch.

 • Watch the anomaly alerts (mass deletion, failed-auth spikes, VPN/Tor) as an early-warning system for account compromise.